Holland Hall Farm

 About the project

-Holland Hall Solar Farm would provide crucial energy and services to the local electricity distribution network to ensure the supply of clean and cost-effective electricity to domestic, commercial and industrial users of the electricity network.
+Holland Hall Farm would provide crucial energy services to the local electricity distribution network to ensure the supply of clean and cost-effective electricity to domestic, commercial and industrial users of the electricity network.

 Solar power provides not only clean, fossil-fuel free source of electricity but is also one of the cheapest forms of electricity in the UK, four times cheaper than gas and two times cheaper than nuclear.
-This makes it an essential technology to lower energy bills reach and reach our Net Zero ambitions.
+This makes it an essential technology to lower energy bills and to reach our Net Zero ambitions.

 Being a co-located power plant, the on-site batteries will allow excess generation from the solar farm to be locally stored and distributed into the electricity network, ensuring power generated can be used to meet peak power demands.

-Indicative timeline for Holland Hall Farm Solar
+Indicative timeline for Holland Hall Farm

-Q1 2023odds
+Q1 2023

 Project Secured with Grid